marcoverpas/PhD_Lectures_Macerata_2025/README.md

 An increase in the interest rate paid by firms on securities produces contrasting consequences, as it reduces $` \lambda `$ but increases $` r_b \cdot B `$.

+It can be demonstrated that, if we add taxation and government spending to the equations above, the results still hold.
+Intuitively, if the firms can decide both the level and the composition of output, fiscal policies can only affect the unit price.

+The distribution of real income between wages and profits is strictly connected to the independent decisions of firms about the subdivision of production between consumption goods and investment goods.

+These decisions overcome any redistribution performed by taxation and subsidies, which do not affect the distribution of real income.
+The main policy implication is that, if the government wants to alter the distribution of real income in favour of wages, it should provide goods and services in real terms.

 ## A5_On_some_misconceptions
 ...